eepyfemboi/vrchat-osc-thing/README.md

 the quest version doesnt work :sob: (currently trying to find ways to make windows not hate me)

+i think with the new version its signed or something idk

 download: https://github.com/CoC-Fire/vrchat-osc-thing/raw/main/osc1.exe

 i'll add something to disable the currently playing media checker later